31st Army (Soviet Union): 1943

 On 7 August, the army went on the offensive during Operation Suvorov, part of the Smolensk Strategic Offensive.
 The army achieved only a limited advance on the German lines.
 After repelling multiple German counterattacks, the offensive was suspended on 11 August.
 After regrouping its forces, the army resumed the offensive on 16 August.
 However, the forces were unable to advance even a mile and the offensive was again suspended on 20 August.

 The army resumed the offensive on 30 August.
 During the day, the army advanced approximately 400 meters; in the evening, the German troops began to withdraw.
 The Soviet pursuit of the German forces began at dawn of 31 August with the crossing of the river Vopets.
 By evening, the army liberated 90 settlements, including the village of Safonovo.
 After a week of retreating, the German forces managed to consolidate a defensive line near Yartsevo.
 On 7 September, the army went on the defensive.

 The offensive was resumed on 15 September, crossing the Vop River.
 In conjunction with the 5th and 68th Armies, the army liberated Smolensk on 25 September.

 1944

 From February to March, the army participated in the Brest Offensive.

-By the start of Operation Bagration, the army consisted of:
+By the start of Operation Bagration, the army consisted of the following: